-To support our life, our health, and our economy we need a healthy water system all the way from watershed, to marsh, to stream, to river, to estuary, to ocean.
+To support our life, health, and economy, we need a healthy water system from watershed, to marsh to stream to river to estuary to ocean.

-Water is a finite resource, use too much of it in one place, or pollute a source in another, and downstream there is not enough for others.
+Water is a finite resource.
+Use too much of it in one place, or pollute a source in another, and there is not enough for others downstream.